What's Inside The Elite Lawn Care Program?

 What Is Not Included

-Honest about boundaries: the standard program does not include mowing, edging, or trimming.
-Those are separate services if you want them bundled.
+To be honest about boundaries: the standard program does not include mowing, edging, or trimming — those are separate services if you want them bundled.
 It does not include sodding or major lawn renovation; those are separate projects.
 It does not automatically include irrigation services, though we can recommend partners.

 The program is focused on turf health: fertilization, weed control, disease prevention, and pest management.
 Major hardscape work or landscaping is not part of the package.

-If you want to see what an Elite Lawn Care program would look like for your specific Oklahoma City, Norman, Edmond, Siloam Springs, or Northwest Arkansas property, we are glad to come walk it.
+We are glad to come walk your property in Oklahoma City, Norman, Edmond, Siloam Springs, or Northwest Arkansas.
 We will recommend the right number of visits, the specific treatments your lawn needs, and a transparent price.
 Reach out anytime and we will set it up.